‘I never thought I’d see it again’: Wichita man reunited with stolen 1965 Mustang

 Pappan says it has nothing to do with the value, and everything to do with his passion for cars.

-“I gave him 100 bucks,” said Pappan.
+“I gave him $100,” said Pappan.
 “That’s my message.
 He’s going to friend me on Facebook.
 It’s almost like we’re brothers now man.”

 Pappan says he still has no idea who stole the car from his garage.